 STEP-BY-STEP GUIDE TO PROVING FAIRNESS OF GAMES - Thunderpick example

-Since the beginning of gambling there has been the question whether the game you’re playing is fair, random and not designed to rob you of your money.
+Since the beginning of gambling there has been the question of whether the game you are playing is fair, random and not designed to simply rob you of your money.

-So regulatory bodies started requiring casinos and game providers to have their software regularly tested for randomness at third party companies.
+This is why eventually, regulatory bodies started to require casinos and game providers to have their software regularly tested for randomness at third party companies.

-But that didn’t fill players with much confidence because they still couldn’t see randomness being proven on their own.
+But this did not give players much confidence because they still could not see randomness being proven with their own eyes.

-Then, about a decade later, blockchain technology, the mother behind Bitcoin and other crypto currencies, provided a solution.
+Then, about a decade later, blockchain technology, the mother behind Bitcoin and other crypto currencies, provided the solution.

 HOW DOES PROVABLY FAIR WORK?

-Don’t worry if that sounds confusing, we’re going to do a step by step in a few moments and you’ll see what it all means.
+Don’t worry if this sounds confusing – we are going to go over this step by step and you will see what it all means.

 Using the same blockchain principle, provably fair casino games provide you with a so-called ‘hash’ before each game round begins.
 The hash is an encrypted outcome of the round which is about to be played out.
-You basically have the result of the game beforehand but it’s encrypted, so you can’t understand it and use it against the casino.
-At the same time, the casino can’t alter the results because you already have them.
+You basically get the result of the game beforehand, but it is encrypted so you cannot decipher it and use it against the casino.
+At the same time, the casino cannot alter the results because you already have them.

 PROVING FAIRNESS OF THUNDERPICK'S GAMES